metafacture/metafacture-playground/CONTRIBUTING.md

 We test the Metafacture Playground against Mozilla Firefox and Google Chrome.
 The behaviour in these two browsers may be different, but should be acceptable for each of them.

+#### Adding files for new examples

+If a new example file is needed for a playground example save the file in the `resources/public/examplesData`, commit and create pull request for for adding the file.
+After the example files are deployed you can use the url in a new example workflow and create a new separate feature branch for the new example workflow with its own pull request.

 ## Maintainer Guidelines

 ### Board and Issues